ppy/osu-wiki/wiki/BBCode/en.md

 _Not to be confused with [Box](#box) or [Spoiler](#spoiler)._

-This will hide a paragraph from the reader's view.
+**Hides a paragraph** inside an prenamed box from the reader's view.
 The reader, however, can still read the paragraph by clicking on the spoilerbox to toggle the hidden paragraph.

 - Dedicated button: ![Spoilerbox button](img/spoilerbox.jpg "Spoilerbox button")